 Asset Class Risk Thermometer

 Risk and reward go hand in hand.
-Cash in your pocket has no risk, but also no chance for additional return.
-An investment in a private business may be very rewarding financially, but has both concentration risk (all eggs in one basket) and liquidity risk (you can’t get your money out when you need it.)
+Cash in your pocket carries relatively little risk but it does not give you much of an investment return.
+Investing in a private business may be rewarding financially but has liquidity risk (you may not be able to get your money out when you need it).

 Purpose Based Asset Allocation